mccurdyc/www/content/posts/how-i-read.md

 ##### GoodNotes 5

-I choose GoodNotes because I knew I was primarily going to use it for handwritten notetaking from physical books.
+I chose GoodNotes because I knew I was primarily going to use it for handwritten notetaking from physical books.
 At the time of making the decision, GoodNotes 5 was praised for its ability to index and therefore search handwritten text.